cocoonspace/fsm/README.md

 Package fsm allows you to add [finite-state machines](https://en.wikipedia.org/wiki/Finite-state_machine) to your Go code.

-States and Events are defined as int consts :
+States and Events are defined as int consts:

 ```go
 const (